chuckwagoncomputing/jobs/README.md

 This app should support Postgres, MySql, MSSQL, and Sqlite, though I have only tested Postgres.
 This app is not for editing and creating customers.
 There are plenty of contacts apps that can do that.
 Pro tip: Use DAVDroid to sync your contacts to your android phone, then use the built-in Contacts app.
+Warning: Do not attempt to use Google's contacts sync service.
+At best, you will lose data.